 Freezing Rice Takes Time and Freezer Space

 If you’re doing long-term storage, you are probably processing large quantities of rice because you are buying in bulk to get good deals.

 Let’s say you bought a 50 lb bag of white rice at a big box store.

 How much rice can you fit in your freezer?
 Let’s say it’s 10 pounds.
 So the first 10 lbs need to be in the freezer for 5 days if you follow the suggested guidelines for killing bugs.
 That means it will take you 5 weeks of freezer time to process a 50 lb bag of rice.
 Uh, no thanks.

 A better solution, use a 18″ x 24″ Food-grade Mylar bag, pour the rice into the bag, drop a 2000 CC Oxygen Absorber in the bag, seal the bag with a household iron, mark the package date, and rice on the bag, and you are done.
 Let’s say it took you 20 minutes.

 Freezing Doesn’t Eliminate Bacteria on Rice: Oxygen-Free Storage Does

 An oxygen-free storage container eliminates aerobic bacteria.
 Freezing rice before storage may actually create a healthier environment for anaerobic and aerobic bacteria to multiply.
 Bacteria like botulism thrive in a high moisture, low oxygen environment, and vice versa for the aerobic bacteria.

 You Want To Repackage Rice, So Don’t Freeze It

 Leave rice in-store packaging, and you will get a maximum shelf-life of 5 years.
 Maybe this is good enough for you, but it won’t keep bug eggs from hatching, moths, or weevils from moving in.

-If you are prepping or interested in a survival pantry, you want the 30-year shelf-life, so repackaging is a must.
+If you are prepping or interested in a survival pantry, you want a 30-year shelf-life, so repackaging is a must.